Toshihiko-tan/momi3/docs/tutorial.rst

 **Note** The choice to use 65 (and 66) generations is intentional.
 In momi3, the event times that coincide exactly are treated as the same time identity and will be grouped into a single parameter (Check the notation section for more details).
 That’s useful when events truly share a time, but it can also merge parameters you’d prefer to optimize independently.
 Offsetting one set of events to 65 generations and the others to 66 keeps them as distinct time variables.

-You can inspect the parameters/constraints and see the effect:
+You can inspect the parameters/constraints and see the effect using the same commands as before:

 .. code-block:: python